- Careers (CEIAG)

 - Careers Advisor.

-- Social and emotional therapy.
+- Social and emotional interventions.

 What specialist services and expertise are available at, or accessed by the college?

-We have a varied range of specialist educators in our LAN Department, covering many speech, language, ASD, behavioural and emotional needs.
+We have a varied range of specialist educators in our HUB Department, covering many speech, language, ASD, behavioural and emotional needs.
 There are also a range of services that work within our college.
 These include:

 - The Educational Psychology Service (EPS).